104.13 Construction Inspection Guidance for Sec 104

 - The district engineer recommends approval or rejection and submits the C-104 form to the Division of Construction and Materials within 5 days of receipt.

-- FHWA and the Innovations Engineer (if applicable) forward their recommendations to the Division of Construction and Materials.
+- FHWA and the Policy and Innovations Engineer (if applicable) forward their recommendations to the Division of Construction and Materials.

 - The Division of Construction and Materials will forward the C-104 form to the FHWA for their signature.
 The resident engineer notifies the contractor in writing within 10 days of original submittal whether the concept was approved or rejected.
 If rejected, reasons will be included.